Magnetic D-brane solitons: skyrmion strings ending on a N\'eel wall in chiral magnets: THE CHIRAL MAGNETIC MODEL

 The ferromagnetic chiral magnetic system is described by a gradient term (Heisenberg interaction), the DMI and a potential (on-site interaction) that we take here to be the easy-axis anisotropy term

 where the total energy is given by $E=\int\calE\d^3x$ and the magnetization vector or sigma model field, $\bn=(n_1,n_2,n_3)$, is subject to the usual sigma model constraint: $\bn\cdot\bn=1$.
-The energy and length units are rescaled so as to have a canonical kinetic term and a potential coupling constant of unity: The only remaining coupling constant of the theory ($\kappa$) is a combination of the physical constants.
-In this Letter, we consider the ferromagnetic phase $\kappa\in[0.3,\kappa^{\rm crit}]$ with $\kappa^{\rm crit}\approx0.6$ being the critical coupling beyond which a CSL-type phase is the ground state (for $\kappa>\kappa^{\rm crit}$) \cite{togawa2012chiral,togawa2016symmetry,KISHINE20151,PhysRevB.97.184303,PhysRevB.65.064433}.
-We also concentrate on static configurations and do not discuss dynamics.
+The energy and length units are rescaled so as to have a canonical kinetic term and a potential coupling constant of unity: The only remaining coupling constant of the theory ($\kappa$) is a combination of the Heisenberg exchange constant $A$, the DMI coefficient $D$ and the anisotropy coefficient $K$, given by \beq \kappa = \frac{D}{2\sqrt{AK}}. \eeq In this paper, we consider the ferromagnetic phase $\kappa\in[\kappa^{\rm crit,junc},\kappa^{\rm crit,CSL}]$ with $\kappa^{\rm crit,junc}\approx0.3$ being the critical coupling below which no string-DW junction exists and $\kappa^{\rm crit,CSL}\approx0.6$ being the critical coupling above which a CSL-type phase is the ground state (for $\kappa>\kappa^{\rm crit}$) \cite{togawa2012chiral,togawa2016symmetry,KISHINE20151,PhysRevB.97.184303,PhysRevB.65.064433}.
+The chiral magnetic materials Pt/Co/Ta in Ref.~\cite{Woo2016} correspond to $\kappa\sim0.39$, whereas CoPt corresponds to $\kappa\sim0.43$ \cite{Sampaio2013}.\footnote{ We should point out that the materials here have N\'eel-type DMI, whereas we have chosen Bloch-type DMI in our model.
+For a discussion and comments on the Bloch- versus N\'eel-type DMI, see App.~\ref{app:bloch_vs_neel}. } We also concentrate on static configurations and do not discuss dynamics, but point out that the fixed points of our energy-minimization are also fixed points of the dynamical Landau-Lifshitz-Gilbert equation with nonvanishing Gilbert damping.